An estimation procedure for the Hawkes process: The estimator

 \subsection{Estimation of the INAR($p$) model}

 There are several possibilities to estimate the parameters of an INAR($p$) process.
 As the margins are conditionally Poisson distributed, in principle, maximum-likelihood estimation (MLE) can be applied.
 In our context, however, numerical optimization of the likelihood is difficult, as the number of model parameters will typically be very large.
 A method-of-moments type estimator would be the Yule--Walker method (YW).
 A third method is the conditional least-squares estimation (CLS).
-We formulate the estimation in terms of CLS rather than in terms of YW for three reasons: (i) For small sample-sizes, CLS is known to have a lower variance than YW. (ii) The CLS-estimator allows to present the estimation of excitement function and baseline intensity in the same formula. (iii) The asymptotic properties of the YW- and the CLS-estimator are the same.
-Their derivation, however, is typically done in the CLS-setting.
-In any case, even for medium sample-sizes, we note only very small differences between MLE-, YW- and CLS-estimates in simulation studies (not illustrated).
-Inference on CLS-estimation in the univariate INAR($p$) context has been discussed, e.g., in \citet{li91} and \citet{zhang10}.
-In both papers, the reasoning is performed along the lines of \citet{klimko78}, which was originally developed for CLS-estimation of time series with the very general structure ``$ \E\left[X_n|X_{n-1},\dots \right]=g_\theta(X_{n-1},X_{n-2},\dots ) $", where $g_\theta$ may be nonlinear.
-However, as already noticed in \citet{latour97}, INAR($p$) sequences can be represented as standard AR($p$) models with white noise innovation terms.
+We formulate the estimation in terms of CLS; {see Section~\ref{alternative_estimation_methods} for this choice.} CLS-estimation in the univariate INAR($p$) context has been discussed, e.g., in \citet{li91} and \citet{zhang10}.
+In both papers, the reasoning is performed along the lines of \citet{klimko78}, which was originally developed for CLS-estimation of time series with the very general structure `$ \E\left[X_n|X_{n-1},\dots \right]=g_\theta(X_{n-1},X_{n-2},\dots ) $', where $g_\theta$ may be nonlinear.
+However, as already noticed in \citet{latour97}, INAR($p$) sequences can be represented as standard AR($p$) models with white noise immigration terms.
 This yields ways for inference that are more direct.